pulumi/docs/content/docs/get-started/aws/review-project.md

 {{% /choosable %}}

 This Pulumi program creates a new S3 bucket.
 To inspect your new bucket, you will need its physical AWS name.
-Pulumi records a logical name, my-bucket, however the resulting AWS name will be different.
+Pulumi records a logical name, in this case `my-bucket`, however the resulting AWS name will be different.

 > The difference between logical and physical names is in part due to “auto-naming” which Pulumi does to ensure side-by-side projects and zero-downtime upgrades work seamlessly.
 It can be disabled if you wish; [read more about auto-naming here](https://www.pulumi.com/docs/intro/concepts/programming-model/#autonaming).

 Programs can export variables which will be shown in the CLI and recorded for each deployment.
-In the program we just created, we export the name of the bucket so that we can verify our bucket was created.
+In the program you just created the name of the bucket is exported so that we can easily verify our bucket was created with the AWS CLI.

 {{% choosable language javascript %}}